danielparks/ping-monitor/README.md

 github.com    5/5     83.166ms     86.511ms     84.501ms     1.174088ms
 ```

+## Development status

+I am unlikely to put significant effort into this project, but if you run into
+problems please do file an [issue] or submit a [PR].

 ## License

 This project dual-licensed under the Apache 2 and MIT licenses.
 You may choose